Until Then: Reception

 Until Then received "generally favorable" reviews according to review aggregator Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 90% of critics.

 Prior to its final release, reviewers provided generally favorable reviews for the game's Steam Next Fest demo.
 Katharine Castle of Rock Paper Shotgun praised the game's "gorgeous mix of expressive pixel art and 3D environments."
 She also commended the games interactivity, along with Hope Bellingham of GamesRadar+, who was "amazed by how interactive it was."
 Thomas Kent of Hardcore Gamer praised the game for its "compelling narrative that explores the intricacies of teenage life."
 Castle and Kent both also praised the game's environment and sound design.

 Ed Thorn from Rock Paper Shotgun highlighted the game's story and progression and commended the game's interactivity.
 John Cal McCormick of Push Square praised the game's "authentic portrayal of teenage life" and "well paced story", giving the game an 8 out of 10 rating.
 Jason Rodriguez of Eurogamer described the game as "a coming-of-age story, a tale of love and loss, friendships and fears" and lauded its references to Filipino pop culture.
 However, Rodriguez also criticized the language used in the game, which is written in English, describing some dialogue as "using more 'Western' terms instead of the local vernacular".
-Mitchell Demorest of Slant Magazine shared this concern, writing that "some phrases coming off too literal", while also raising issues with the game's pacing.
+Mitchell Demorest of Slant Magazine shared this concern, writing that "some phrases [come] off too literal", while also raising issues with the game's pacing.

 Rodriguez and Jess Reyes of IGN both cited Until Then as a significant example of Filipino representation in video games.
 Reyes recalled Josie Rizal of the Tekken franchise as a popular yet dated example, while Rodriguez noted the game's "full-on Pinoy representation" since Anito: Defend a Land Enraged.
 Bellingham, Castle and George Yang of GameSpot compared the game to A Space for the Unbound, another adventure game which also featured an emotional story presented in pixel art style.